X

 Next, fill out all the required information on the ‘Recommended Setting’ screen, then Save and Continue.

 After the plugin completes the setup process, it will redirect you to the Insights WordPress menu.
-Select the Reports submenu to check out your site insights.

 The metric reports are structured systematically and include the following: